 Seasonal Affective Disorder: Treatment is Available

 As the seasons begin to change you may find yourself looking forward to all things Fall and even the holidays.
-While this can be an exciting time for some, others dread the changing of seasons.
+While this can be an exciting time for some, others can dread the changing of seasons.
 As we move into Fall the days begin to get shorter and darker.
 This can feel cozy for some and depressing for others.
 If you find yourself feeling more depressed as the seasons shift, you aren’t alone.
 Seasonal Affective Disorder is treatable, therapy can help.

 What is Seasonal Affective Disorder?